-Our top five best dashcams for 2020
+Our top six dashcams for 2021

 This article contains affiliate links.
 If you buy any products via these links, we may earn a small commission at no cost to you.

 Dashcams are a key gadget for any car.

 Their primary use is to record incidents on the road, like bumps or accidents.
 Some even record vandalism.

 If you’re in an accident and need to make a claim, the dashcam footage can help insurers to determine who was at fault.

 Handy features like parking sensors make them a good investment too.